← Truth Beam

 Scope, stated plainly

-Every quantitative result here is same-rig, single-performer, and drawn from two sessions (D2 and V10).
-The emission-discrimination AUROC is a finite-sample held-out estimate (n = 198 for D2, n = 200 for V10); the forger-probe AUROC is a separate Path-A held-out estimate on its own test split; the only trained forger is F-A v1, so no claim is made about an adaptive attacker; the recovery demonstration is in-sample.
 The honest-rig assumption is about the initial data collection - building the trusted genuine corpus to train on - not a free pass in the held-out evaluation, which the verifier still has to pass on unseen frames.
 (A compromised operator or projector faking a genuine capture is a separate threat, outside what is evaluated here.)
 That assumption is a property of how the released data was collected, not a fundamental ceiling.
 The design intent, set out in the filings, is that a verifier trained across many rigs can in principle evaluate an untrusted rig, which is the whole point; that broader capability is enabled in the filings, not demonstrated by the released results.
 For the released sessions the system demonstrates an ordered, tamper-evident, time-anchored capture record.
-It does not establish the semantic truth of the staged scene, nor that the method generalizes to other rigs, cameras, or performers.
+It does not establish the semantic truth of the staged scene, nor that the method generalises to other rigs, cameras, or performers.
 It is a clean, measured, end-to-end result - a strong, unambiguous signal on the released sessions - not a claim of general deepfake detection.
 By design it is the reference signal: the clean, recomputable baseline - the optical-provenance counterpart of the canonical Reality Kernel loop - that cross-session, cross-rig, and networked datasets are measured against.
-More sessions are already in hand; cross-session verification and partner rigs follow.
+More sessions, cross-session verification, and partner rigs follow.

 Verify it yourself